Chicago "L": Rolling stock

-The future train cars, the 7000-series, have been ordered.
+Next-generation train cars, the 7000-series, have been ordered and are beginning to enter service.
 Each 7000-series rail car will feature LEDs, 37 to 38 seats, and is a hybrid of the 3200-series and 5000-series.
 The design and arrangement of seats were modified to improve ergonomics and increase leg room.
 Enhanced air conditioning will circulate air more efficiently during hot summer days.
 Laser sensors above the doors will count the number of passengers, allowing the CTA to track passenger volumes and change its schedules accordingly.
 State-owned manufacturer CRRC Sifang America (China Rail Rolling Stock Corporation) won the contract, besting the other major competitor, Bombardier from Canada by $226 million.
 Concerns have been raised over possible malware, cyber attacks, and mass surveillance by the Chinese government.
 The computer and software components and the automatic train control system will be made by U.S. and Canadian firms.

-The contract requires ten prototypes to be delivered by October 2019.
-If the rail cars prove to be acceptable, then full production cars would be delivered starting in October 2020, at a rate of 10 cars per month.
+The cars are being built at a new CRRC Sifang America rail car manufacturing plant at 13535 South Torrence Avenue in Chicago's Hegewisch neighborhood.
+Production of the 7000-series cars commenced in June 2019.
+This is the first time in more than 50 years CTA rail cars are manufactured in Chicago.
+Ten cars in the 7000-series began testing revenue service on April 21, 2021.
 The base order is for 400 cars and will be used to replace the 2600-series cars.
-If the CTA ordered the additional 446 cars, they would replace the 3200-series cars.
+If the CTA ordered the additional 446 cars, they would also replace the 3200-series cars.

+In May 2023, the CTA announced it has received $200 million funding from the Federal Transit Authority; this money will go towards the development of the 9000-series rail cars.
+The plan is to acquire up to 300 new train sets.